astsu777/bootstrap/README.md

 # Compatibility
 This works on macOS and various flavors of Linux (mainly Debian based, Red Hat based and Arch based).
+It also been successfully tested on WSL (Windows Subsystem for Linux) with Ubuntu/Debian image.

 # Usage
 In order to execute this script, download this repository and execute the .bootstrap.sh script.